 1.7 SUBMITTALS: Shop drawings for separators shall be submitted and shall show principal dimensions and locations of all fittings.
 Design calculations shall be provided and shall reflect that oil/water separator is in conformance with effluent requirements when operating under detailed influent conditions.
 These calculations should show oil rise rate, overflow rate, Reynolds Number and removal efficiency.
 Shop drawings shall include brochures, catalog cuts, operations and maintenance instructions, dimensions, and location of accessories.

 1.8 DESIGN DATA: An analysis shall be submitted which indicates that, at the calculated overflow rate, the separator will be provided with the required square feet of projected plate separation area to achieve the specified performance under laminar flow (i.e. Reynolds number of less than 500) conditions.
-Calculations shall take into account the rate of flow, potential surge flow, influent concentrations, particle characteristics, fluid temperature, fluid specific gravities, and pH.
+Calculations shall take into account the rate of flow, influent concentrations, particle characteristics, fluid temperature, and fluid specific gravities.

 PART 2 CONSTRUCTION

 2.1 FABRICATION: The oil water separator is a special purpose prefabricated parallel corrugated plate, cylindrical, gravity displacement type, (__single wall __double type I, ___double wall type II) oil water separator.
 The separator capacities, dimensions and construction, shall be in strict accordance with UL 58 and UL 1746.
 The separator shall be comprised of a tank containing an inlet compartment, separation chamber, sludge chamber, oil storage chamber and clean water outlet chamber.

 2.2 TANK: The tank shall be constructed of ___” minimum thick carbon steel pate conforming to ASTM A36.
 Welding will be in accordance with AWS D1.1 to provide a watertight tank that will not warp or deform under load.